Celarity Blog • Updated Feb 15, 2023

 How will you evaluate and rank the candidates you meet?
-How will you ask other stakeholders to assess and rank the candidates they meet with on your behalf.
-Creating an interview review process and evaluation criteria for everyone to follow will help collect input and make quicker decisions after the interview are complete.
+How will you ask other stakeholders to assess and rank the candidates they meet with on your behalf?
+Creating an interview review process and evaluation criteria for everyone to follow will help collect input and make quicker decisions after completing the interview.

 Use time efficiently.

 Many companies schedule interviews back-to-back with different stakeholders or conduct group interviews with two or three stakeholders to keep the hiring process moving and ensure the team has the opportunity to align on interview feedback in an expedited timeline.

 Share with the candidate if you’re interested in keeping an active conversation going because you think they could be a good fit!
 Don’t be afraid to show your hand, as the candidate is most likely interviewing you as much as you are interviewing them.
 As you know, the job market is fierce, and candidates often interview at two, three, or more companies simultaneously.
 Sharing with a candidate that they are top of the list for your team may help keep your company at the top of theirs.

 If you’re looking for additional insights, check out these tips for speeding up the hiring process.

 Is Speeding Up the Hiring Process Ever a Bad Idea?